Ivana Trump funeral plans are set

 (NewsNation) — Friends and family of Ivana Trump will gather Wednesday at New York City’s St. Vincent Ferrer Church to celebrate her legacy.

 At the age of 73, the former model was found dead near stairs in her apartment last week.
 A medical examiner ruled Trump’s death an accident.
-She died of “blunt impact injuries” to her torso, according to an official release from the medical examiner’s office.
+According to an official release from the medical examiner’s office, she died of “blunt impact injuries” to her torso.

 Ivana was the first wife of former President Donald Trump.
-The couple was married from 1977 to 1992 and had three children together, as well as nine grandchildren.
+The couple was married from 1977 to 1992 and had three children together and nine grandchildren.

 Donald and Melania Trump landed in New York City on Monday night and will be in attendance at the funeral, senior story producer Paula Froelich with NewsNation’s “Banfield” confirmed.